Eames Fiberglass Armchair: Variety of forms

 At first, the chair was available in three colors: greige, elephant-hide gray, and parchment.
 The palette of colors was later expanded.
 After that, a choice of several possible bases was offered.

 The early "H" metal base (the SAX standard model and the LAX lounge lower model), "X" metal base (the DAX dining model), a lower model with metal rod base (the LAR model), a wooden base (the DSW model), a steel-wire base (the DSR model, also known as the "Eiffel-Tower base"), a cast aluminium base with castors (the PACC model), and a wood-rocker base (the RAR model).
 All of the bases were attached to the seat using hard rubber disks to allow flexibility.

-Despite Herman Miller ceasing production of the rocker in 1968 (until they reintroduced it 30 years later), pregnant employees continued to receive these chairs as a company gift until 1984, solidifying the rocker as a symbol of high-end nursery decor.
+Herman Miller ceased production of the rocker in 1968, and then reintroduced it 30 years later.
+Even while discontinued, "pregnant employees continued to receive these chairs as a company gift until 1984, solidifying the rocker as a symbol of high-end nursery decor."
 The plastic shell became available in an upholstered (fabric or vinyl) version a year after the introduction of the chair.
 After the success of the armchair, the side chair (without arms) was introduced (in the DSW, DSX, and DSR models).
 Over the years, the plastic chair has undergone some modifications: the curve of the back has become more inclined, and upholstery is now glued to the plastic shell.

 The Eames plastic armchair immediately became an iconic design, and it was eventually used in schools, airports, restaurants, and offices around the world.
 From 1954, the chairs were used as stadium seating, with metal rods arranged in rows to form the Tandem Shell Seating.